Improved Membership Inference Attacks Against Language Classification Models: Introduction

 A key aspect of Responsible AI is the ability to assess (and later mitigate) these risks.
 Assessing the privacy risk of machine learning (ML) models is crucial to enable well-informed decision-making about whether to use a model in production, share it with third parties, or deploy it in customers' homes.
 The most prevalent approach to privacy risk assessment is to run one or more known attacks against the model and measure how successful they are in leaking personal information.

 The most common attack used in model assessment is called \emph{membership inference}.
 Membership inference (MI) attacks aim to violate the privacy of individuals whose data was used in training an ML model by attempting to distinguish between samples that were part of a target model’s training data (called members) and samples that were not (non-members), based on the model's outputs.
 These can be class probabilities or logits (for classification models), the model's loss, or activations from internal layers of the model (in white-box attacks).
 Most attacks choose one or more of these features and train a binary classifier to try to distinguish between members and non-members.
+The success of such attacks can be measured using standard ML metrics such as Accuracy and Area Under the Receiver Operating Characteristic Curve (AUC-ROC), or as suggested recently by Carlini et al. \cite{principles}, by the True Positive Rate (TPR) at low False Positive Rate (FPR).

 In this paper, we present a novel framework for MI attacks against classification models that takes advantage of the ensemble method to generate many specialized attack models for different subsets of the data.
-We show that this approach outperforms existing approaches based on a single attack model or an attack model per class label, both on classical and language classification tasks.

-In the realm of large language models (LLM), membership inference can be assessed for different phases of the model's development, namely the pre-training and fine-tuning stages.
-Pre-training is largely performed on publicly available datasets, and the data used to train a model is often also public knowledge.
-Fine-tuning is typically performed on a smaller, proprietary dataset.
-It is therefore more common to look at the fine-tuning phase in the context of MI attacks.
-However, our framework is not limited to this scenario and can also evaluate pre-trained models if necessary.

-Moreover, our approach is adapted to work with both language models that have an explicit classification head and generative models that can respond to classification prompts or instructions, as can be seen in the evaluation section with the flan-UL2 model.
+This ensemble method can be applied to any existing model-based attack, improving its results by up to 14\% (according to our experiments) when compared to a single attack model or an attack model per class label, both on classical and language classification tasks.
+This improvement stems from the specialization of each attack model to the specific data spilt it was trained on, based on a grid search of the best combination of attack model architecture, input features to the attack, and scaling method.
+This results in each model being best suited to identify membership leakage for a specific subset of data.
+We evaluated our method both on language models that have an explicit classification head and generative models that can respond to classification prompts or instructions (such as the flan-UL2 model).

 Our method can cater for both privacy audit mode, in which an organization assesses the privacy vulnerability of their own models, and attack mode, where the real training data is unknown to the attacker.
-For the latter, a preceding step of generating shadow models and data is required.
+For the latter, a preceding step of generating shadow models and data is required \cite{shokri}.